matmat37000/matmat37000/README.md

 - ~~Flutter~~
 - JavaScript
 # How to reach me:
-  - Discord: matmat37000#8001
+  - Discord: matmat37000 (Mathiol)
   - Email: mathieu.bordieraupy@gmail.com

+If you want to add me or email me, please say you're from here
 # Work
-Curently working an custom CMD in python, (maybe) on ModMopet by @89pleasure and little bit on PineappleEA-GUI by
+Curently working an custom CMD in python and on a new video game 👀 I'm learning C++ for creating and understanding cheats and DLL.

 <!-- - 💞️ I’m looking to collaborate on ... -->